 If sampling is performed, it is recommended that data be collected from soil gas points advanced approximately 4-feet below ground surface, or at a depth that corresponds to the depth of the building slab.
 Soil gas samples can be analyzed either qualitatively or quantitatively.
-Qualitative analysis can be done using a PID for total VOCs and a portable gas analyzer for methane.
-Quantitative analysis can be done with a portable gas chromatograph, or sample collection and laboratory analysis for methane, Chlorinated-VOCs, and petroleum related VOCs.
-Recent NYSDOH guidance indicates sampling using low flow rates (less than 0.2 liters per minute) using Summa Canisters that are pre-cleaned by the laboratory.
+Qualitative analysis can be done using a PPB RAE for total VOCs and a portable gas analyzer for methane.
+Quantitative analysis can be done with a portable gas chromatograph, or sample collection and laboratory analysis for methane and FESL List CVOCs.
+It should be noted that non-FESL CVOCs, and petroleum related VOCs may also be present.
+Analysis for non-FESL related VOCs would be helpful for design of site-specific mitigation measures, but is at the discretion of the site owner.
+NYSDOH guidance indicates sampling using low flow rates (less than 0.2 liters per minute) using Summa Canisters that are pre-cleaned by the laboratory.
 The typical analytical method for VOCs is the United States Environmental Protection Agency (USEPA) Method TO-15.
 Detailed guidance on soil gas sampling is provided in the NYSDOH "Guidance for Evaluating Vapor Intrusion in the State of New York", portions of which are reproduced as Appendix 2 of this document.

-3.2 Interpreting Sampling Results
+4.2 Interpreting Sampling Results

-A useful resource for understanding the significance of measured concentrations of different soil gas contaminants is the USEPA document entitled "OSWER Draft Guidance for Evaluating the Vapor Intrusion to Indoor Air Pathway from Groundwater and Soils (Subsurface Vapor Intrusion Guidance)", November 2002.
-Lookup tables are included in the USEPA guidance, and attached in Appendix 4, that provide target concentrations for a wide range of chemicals that pose vapor migration concerns.
-This guidance was used to develop the Chlorinated-VOC contamination areas shown in Figure 3.
+A useful resource for understanding the significance of measured concentrations of different soil gas contaminants is the USEPA document entitled "OSWER Draft Guidance for Evaluating the Vapor Intrusion to Indoor Air Pathway from Groundwater and Soils (Subsurface Vapor Intrusion Guidance)",

+November 2002.
+Select pages from this guidance are included as Appendix 4.
+In 2012, EPA developed a new spreadsheet tool titled "OSWER Vapor Intrusion Assessment Vapor Intrusion Screening Level (VISL) Calculator.
+Site data have been entered into this spreadsheet and the relevant spreadsheet has been printed and included as Appendix 10.
 [Note: NYSDOH may be developing additional lookup tables or matrices, as such; NYSDOH should also be consulted once sample results are available.]
+Please also note that a new EPA guidance document titled "OSWER Final Guidance for Assessing and Mitigating the Vapor Intrusion Pathway from Subsurface Sources to Indoor Air" is currently available for public review until May 2013, and will be finalized thereafter.
+This document will supercede the November 2002 Guidance referred to above.

-4.0 DESCRIPTION OF VENTILATION SYSTEMS
+5.0 DESCRIPTION OF VENTILATION SYSTEMS